Reps or weights: What’s more important?

 Regarding the amount of weight to lift, the guidelines give recommendations as a percentage of a one-repetition maximum (1RM) for an exercise.
 Specifically, the ACSM says that one can develop strength by lifting an average of 80% of 1RM, muscle mass by lifting an average of 85% of 1RM, and power by lifting an average of 50% of 1RM.
 No quantity is given for muscular endurance, but the ACSM does recommend ‘light loads.’

-There are other recommendations, guidelines, position stands, and practices regarding strength development.
-There are sometimes sharp differences.
+There are other organizations that give recommendations, guidelines, position stands, and practices regarding strength development.
+There are sometimes sharp differences between the recommendations given by the different groups.
 The American Heart Association (AHA) and the American Association for Cardiovascular and Pulmonary Rehabilitation (AACPH), for example, both recommend just 8-15 repetitions per exercise.
 Relative to the AHA and AACPH, the ACSM recommends a high volume of repetitions.

 But reviewing what the ACSM says, we can state the following: